nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 ## Device Haredware Notice Results List - API

-You can gather all the results from report by using the API that is built into Nautobot.
+You can gather all the results from the report using the API that is built into Nautobot.

 API command